ms-jasondel/geneva-routetable/readme.md

 ### OpenShift Egress Firewall

 For many customers exposing *.blob, *.table and other large address spaces creates a potential data exfiltration concern.
-You may want to consider using the [OpenShift Egress Firewall](https://docs.openshift.com/container-platform/4.4/networking/openshift_sdn/configuring-egress-firewall.html) to protect applications deployed in the cluster from reaching these destiations and use Azure Private Link for specific application needs.
+You may want to consider using the [OpenShift Egress Firewall](https://docs.openshift.com/container-platform/4.4/networking/openshift_sdn/configuring-egress-firewall.html) to protect applications deployed in the cluster from reaching these nations and use Azure Private Link for specific application needs.
 A sample egress firewall manifest is included in ```egress.yaml``` in this repo.